amblelabs/ait-wiki/content/mechanics/tardis/loyalty.md

       # How do I see my loyalty?

-      Sleep in a bed inside the tardis,a sound will play indicaitng your loyalty rank and a message will appear aswell.
+      Sleep in a bed inside the tardis, a sound will play indicating your loyalty rank and a message will appear as well.
 ---
 Echo did this